puremourning/vimspector/docs/configuration.md

           ],
           //
           // If your application is started by a wrapper script, then you might
-          // need the followin.
+          // need the following.
 GDB can't pause an application because it only
           // sends the signal to the process group leader.
 Or something.
           // Basically, if you find that everything just hangs and the
           // application never attaches, try using the following to manually